Let’s hear it for fall! The changing colors are guaranteed to lift your spirts. So will the crisp air — and crisp apples.

 CONQUER THRILLING WHITEWATER RAPIDS AND RIVERS

 There is unprecedented availability this fall on iconic Grand Canyon raft trips from companies like OARS, as long as your kids are at least 12 and fit enough to hike in or out of the Canyon.
-Through October, there’s a unique opportunity to tour the Grand Canyon by river raft [ EACH LINK THIS TO OUR BLOG POSTS], or on historic dory boats because in “normal” times, you would need to book 18 months in advance.
+Through October, there’s a unique opportunity to tour the Grand Canyon by river, including a special on OARS’ October 24th Grand Canyon trip by dory (save $500 per person or $1000 per person for every two people you book on the October 24th departure).
+In “normal” times, you would need to book 18 months in advance.
 Explore Dinosaur National Monument in Utah and raft the Green River through the Gates of Lodore, ideal for families with kids as young as 7 and first-time rafters with three-day trips starting at under $850 (the kids will love inflatable kayaking!)
 Raft the Colorado River through Cataract Canyon in Canyonlands National Park, Oregon’s Wild & Scenic Rogue River and on the Middle Fork of the Salmon River in Idaho.
 If you are planning for 2021, book now to get preferred dates as they are filling fast with families who realize rafting is an excellent way to enjoy the wilderness without the heavy lifting—and to get away from the crowds.
 OARS has a mitigation plan that includes pre-screening protocols, enhanced sanitation procedures and measures to maintain as much social distance as possible.

 You can also arrange a private trip with OARS or companies like Western River Expeditions, whose motorized rafts enable you to raft rivers more quickly and with less work – great for those with mobility challenges.
 Read our travel diaries about our very recent trip down the Grand Canyon with WRE.

 AMP UP THE LEARNING WITH CITY AND MUSEUM GETAWAYS